 “It can’t go down any more!
 It’s trading at like one-fifth of book value!”
 I would say to myself and my wife.
 Sadly, though, it could (and did) go down more.
 This micro-cap Chinese waste-oils biodiesel company defied any of my own logic and plunged and plunged.
 Finally, a fateful conversation with my wife (then my girlfriend) in a CVS parking lot brought me to a state of rationality.
 She simply kept saying “why can’t it keep going down?”
 I gave her the usual about book value, impending return to profitability, yadda yadda yadda.
 But, she was right.
 I must have had lost $25,000 on Gushan at that point (basically a year’s salary of my Staff Sergeant pay), with another $15,000 on the line.
 With her encouragement, I reluctantly sold out at something like $3.50/share.
 That was a great decision.
 Firstly, it was in incredible relief on my psyche—no more watching a single busted stock each day eat away at my savings.
 Second, and more practically, it was a prudent financial decision.
 Gushan was eventually sold to a holding company that was owned by Gushan’s Chairman for about $0.33/share (split adjusted).
 In hindsight, that conversation with my wife saved me another loss of about $13,000.
 In normal business, if a stock trades for such an extreme discount to book value, usually you’ll get an activist shareholder involved that tries to sell the company or liquidate assets.
 However, given the opacity of this company, and the fact that it was based in China, a white knight never came.

 But, unfortunately, that’s just one of my many huge financial mistakes I’ve made.
-It’s my hope that putting these down on paper (blog?) for public derision and amusement will both serve the masses to not commit some of the same errors as I have, and also to put myself to task to not commit any of these again.
+It’s my hope that putting these down on paper (blog?) for public derision and amusement will both serve the masses to not commit some of the same errors as I have and do better wealth management, and also to put myself to task to not commit any of these again.

 Trading: As I said, since Gushan I’ve gotten much more conservative with my “trading” money, but have still caught myself selling companies I strongly believed in far too early: 700 shares of Apple (via options) sold at $74.00, 100 shares of FB at $25.00, or 200 shares of NXPI at $30.00, to name a few.
 Worse yet, I was often caught holding the bag with options.
 I must have net lost well over $5k trying to time Apple’s descent from $700 to $380/sh in 2012-2013.
 I also tried my hat at market timing.
 I went long maybe $3,000 on some triple-leverage bearish (Ticker: FAZ) options in late March 2009, only to watch them all close within a rounding error of $0.
 Couple these experiences with careless purchases of IPOs and your occasional penny stock, and you’ve got a lifetime of investing (if you can even call it “investing”) errors packed into a short eight years.
 On the whole, my market investing has been overwhelmingly positive (in a financial sense), but I paid some costly lessons throughout.
 I can only take heart that I learned those lessons while the amount of money on the line was still in the low five-digit range.
 Lesson: Options are a fool’s game except in very limited circumstances, such as writing covered calls.
 “Trading” should be avoided outright.
 If you want to purchase individual stocks, buy them for a specific reason, and sell them only when that reason changes or something else material changes.
 With regard to penny stocks—leave them alone, and hit up the roulette wheel instead.
 And with IPOs, wait a few days to let the hype settle down.
 Great companies do IPO, but you will have your chance to get in after the buzz wears off and they have at least reported a quarter or two.